Boston Terrier: is it the right breed for you?

 Boston Terriers are intelligent dogs that enjoy pleasing their owner, but their temperament and high prey drive means that they can get distracted easily.
 Keep their training sessions short and different each time, begin when they are young and always use positive reinforcement.

 Boston Terriers are a social breed and enjoy human interaction and playing with other dogs.
-They will benefit from socialising from an early age and attending puppy socialization classes.
+They will benefit from socialising from an early age and attending puppy socialization classes and dog training.

 As is the case with all breeds, Boston Terriers will start to approach new experiences with caution when they are around 12 weeks old.
 Therefore, it’s really important for their development that they experience as many different situations as possible.